banner-bg

 For example, you can organize an online fundraising campaign for specific projects for your daycare center, such as a garden expansion or purchase of equipment.
 If your daycare is registered with the IRS, you’re eligible to receive donations on Facebook.
 You can do this by signing up on Facebook with your registry, tax ID number, and bank account for your childcare center.
 It’s one simple way to raise awareness and receive extra funds.

-After receiving donations from families, you can also hold a yard sale or set up a penny drive where families can donate any spare change.
+You can also hold a yard sale or set up a penny drive where families can donate any spare change.
 Selling tickets for raffles, art exhibits, or talent shows is another method of raising money.
 You can also organize a bake sale or sell handcrafted jewelry and lanyards to the community to raise funds.

 Operating expenses